 - salt and pepper

-- You will need 3 different bowl for finishing up the balls: one with flour, one with one beaten egg and the third one with panko breadcrumbs.
+You will need 3 different bowls for finishing up the balls: one with flour, one with one beaten egg and the third one with panko breadcrumbs.

 Form small balls, almost 1 inch/ 2.5 cm and dip kabocha balls first in flour, next in the egg mixture and then coat with panko breadcrumbs.

 Heat olive oil/ vegetable oil for frying in a medium pan till hot and start frying about 6-10 kabocha balls at a time, depending on how large your pan is for about 1 to 2 minutes on each side until golden brown.